-Midwives completed a medicines management competency workbook to give them an overview of medicines used and understand their role in medicines management.
+Midwives completed a medicines management competency workbook to give them an overview of medicines used and understand their role in administering of medicines.

 Staff completed medicines records accurately and kept them up-to-date.
 The service used an electronic prescribing system.
 Midwives could access the full list of midwives' exemptions, so they were clear about their remit.